fedir/fedir.github.com/_posts/2014-05-31-install-popcorn-time-on-linux---mac---cygwin-from-sources.md

 ## Linux

-Easy way : use this script of automatic ompilation https://raw.githubusercontent.com/MrVaykadji/misc/master/Popcorn-Time/0.3.0/build-popcorn
+Easy way : use this script of automatic compilation from sources https://raw.githubusercontent.com/MrVaykadji/misc/master/Popcorn-Time/0.3.0/build-popcorn

-Hard way : steŝ as on Mac.
-If the distribution is recent, You could install nodejs package from official repository.
+Advanced method : same sequence as on Mac.
+If the distribution is recent, You could install nodejs package from official repository directly with Your package manager.

-If grunt couldn't find node, install nodejs-legacy
+If during build `grunt` couldn't find node, install `nodejs-legacy`

     sudo apt-get install nodejs-legacy

-If You will have the problem with udev device check https://github.com/popcorn-official/popcorn-app/issues/265
+If You will have the problem with `udev` device You could check this ticket check https://github.com/popcorn-official/popcorn-app/issues/265

-App is ready in the build/releases/Popcorn-Time/linux64/
+After building, Popcorn will be placed in the build/releases/Popcorn-Time/linux64/

 ## Ressources